lucid2713/lucid2713.github.io/_portfolio/8_project.markdown

 One of my friend and I worked with it.
 The concept of this performance was hippie, kitsch, comic and occupy.<br/>
 There is a joke(believe it or not) in my university about the central lawn.
 Long ago, when students sat down on this lawn, playing and having a rest, the school's president at that time yelled at them "Get out of *my lawn* !" <br/>
 Therefore the lawn has been called "the president's lawn", and the place is always restricted to come in still now.
-Thus we intentionally get in the lawn and did some funny acts.
+Thus we intentionally got in the lawn and did some funny acts.

 <div class="img_row">